 GED Exam Information

-The General Educational Development (GED) exam is designed for students who have not earned their high school diploma and want to continue their education.
+According to GED testing service, there are 3,400 registered testing centers around the United States.
 Testing sites are often located at community colleges and continuing education centers.
-It's important to contact a local testing site to determine eligibility, testing schedule and practice requirements.
+It's important to contact a local testing site to determine eligibility, testing schedule, and practice requirements.

 GED candidates cannot take the test online.
-According to the GED Testing Service, many organizations offering online GED exams are non-accredited, for-profit organizations that award illegitimate diplomas (www.acenet.edu).
+According to the GED Testing Service, many organizations offering online GED exams are non-accredited, for-profit organizations that award illegitimate diplomas.
 Because the test must be highly regulated to avoid cheating, test takers must take the test on-site at a certified testing location.
 However, GED online classes are an option to help prepare for the actual exam.

-The GED Testing Service notes that students are frequently required to take other entrance exams to be considered for admission to college programs.
-Such tests include the ACT and SAT.
+If you're hoping to enroll in a college program, you may be required to take other entrance exams, such as the ACT or SAT, to be considered for admission.
 Additionally, some postsecondary admissions committees may require those who earned a GED, instead of a traditional high school diploma, to undergo further testing or counseling.

 Need help preparing for the GED?
 Check out Study.com's GED Test Prep study guides, complete with bite-size video lessons, practice tests, informational resources, and more to make sure you ace the exam!